-- 3D varnish flatters both the eye and the touch thanks to its perceptible relief to the eye and the finger.
+- 3D spot UV varnish flatters both the eye and the touch thanks to its perceptible relief to the eye and the finger.

-- Glossy selective varnish consists of applying a thin layer of varnish to your printed media.
+- Spot Uv varnish Glossy consists of applying a thin layer of varnish to your printed media.

 - Glossy polypro lamination is a protective varnish giving a glossy appearance.